IntelePeer

 Series B in 2010

-REAC Fuel is a cleantech company based in Lund, Sweden, specializing in the development of innovative technologies for biofuel production.
-The company focuses on a thermo-chemical technology platform that efficiently converts lignocellulosic biomass and waste streams containing cellulose into sugars, chemicals, and liquid fuels.
-This process provides a sustainable feedstock for various chemical products and liquid fuels, contributing to the advancement of renewable energy solutions.
+REAC Fuel is a cleantech company based in Lund, Sweden, specializing in innovative biofuel production technologies.
+The company has developed a thermo-chemical technology platform that efficiently converts lignocellulosic biomass and cellulose-containing waste streams into sugars, chemicals, and liquid fuels.
+This process enables the sustainable generation of biofuels, positioning REAC Fuel as a key player in the transition towards renewable energy sources and reducing reliance on fossil fuels.
+Through its advanced extraction methods, the company aims to contribute to a greener future by providing alternative feedstocks for various chemical and liquid fuel applications.

 AlertMe.com Ltd. offers an open, cloud-based platform called Omnia that connects a variety of devices and appliances to enable users to monitor, control, and automate their homes in Europe and the United States.
 The platform integrates multiple devices, services, and data, creating a cohesive ecosystem for home automation.
 Key offerings include Energy Analytics, which assists customers in understanding their energy usage and bills, and Home Energy Control, which manages heating, cooling, and connected appliances for enhanced efficiency.
 Additionally, the Home Automation solution allows users to customize interactions among connected devices, such as sensors, cameras, locks, and lighting.
 Founded in 2006 and based in Cambridge, United Kingdom, AlertMe was acquired by British Gas Services Limited.
 The company's technology aims to simplify the connected home experience, making it affordable and reliable for users while promoting energy savings and sustainability.